owntone/owntone-server/README_SMARTPL.md

 This matches all audiobooks played since the start of the last Monday 00:00AM.

-All dates, except for `YYYY-DD-HH`, are relative to the day of when `forked-daapd` evaluates the smartpl query; `time_added after today` run on a Monday would match against items added since Monday 00:00hrs and evaluating the same smartpl on Friday would only match against added on Friday 00:00hrs.
+All dates, except for `YYYY-DD-HH`, are relative to the day of when `owntone-server` evaluates the smartpl query; `time_added after today` run on a Monday would match against items added since Monday 00:00hrs and evaluating the same smartpl on Friday would only match against added on Friday 00:00hrs.

 Note that `time_added after 4 weeks ago` and `time_added after last month` are subtly different; the former is exactly 4 weeks ago (from today) whereas the latter is the first day of the previous month.